jimtsao/mandrill/README.md

 # Mandrill [![Build Status](https://travis-ci.org/jimtsao/mandrill.svg)](https://travis-ci.org/jimtsao/mandrill)
 Mandrill is a Go API for Mandrill Email Service

 It supports all API calls (users, messages, tags, whitelists webhooks etc).
-The code is written to be as similar as possible to official SDKs.
+The code is written to be as similar as possible to official libraries.
 Multiple API keys can be used concurrently.

 ### Import
     import "github.com/jimtsao/mandrill"